Alerica/Alerica/README.md

       </td>
     </tr>
     <tr>
-      <td valign="text-top">Tiny Towers Game is a Tower Defense game where players strategically place towers to defend against waves of enemies.</td> <!--desc-->
+      <td valign="text-top">Tiny Towers Game is a Tower Defense game where players strategically place towers to defend against waves of enemies.
+The game focuses on fundamental mechanics like object placement, enemy waves, and game balancing.
+It serves as my learning journey to understand how tower defense games are structured and basic game programming in Unity</td> <!--desc-->
       <td valign="text-top">Project Description</td> <!--desc-->
     </tr>
     <tr>